Open hardware Jetson Orin Baseboard 1.1 supporting Orin Nano SoM

 Antmicro’s Jetson Orin Baseboard is a great starting point for your next generation product development, especially coupled with the low-cost Jetson Orin Nano which opens up new application areas which need high AI performance at a reasonable price point.

-For costumes building new Jetson devices we can develop customized versions of our Jetson Orin Baseboard, including addition/removal of connectors, BoM optimization for large scale production, change of form factor, integration with FPGA preprocessing, adding PCIe peripherals etc. We also offer expertise and resources to build relevant software - Yocto-based BSPs, Over-The-Air (OTA) update system, pipelines for image processing, streaming and AI-based analysis, all customized to your application.
+For customers building new Jetson devices we can develop customized versions of our Jetson Orin Baseboard, including addition/removal of connectors, BoM optimization for large scale production, change of form factor, integration with FPGA preprocessing, adding PCIe peripherals etc. We also offer expertise and resources to build relevant software - Yocto-based BSPs, Over-The-Air (OTA) update system, pipelines for image processing, streaming and AI-based analysis, all customized to your application.
 If you are building a device which incorporates the Orin Nano, don’t hesitate to contact us at contact@antmicro.com and see how we can help.

 See Also: